-The recipes you loved most this year, from Thai chicken soup and braised pork chops to cilantro pesto and roasted kabocha squash
+The recipes you love most, from cauliflower to cilantro pesto and roasted kabocha squash.

-Over the past twelve months, you baked, braised, and roasted your way through Sunset’s collection of recipes.
+You baked, braised, and roasted your way through Sunset’s collection of recipes.
 You made weeknight pasta in September, swapped pumpkin for kabocha in October, and are still working your way through the recipes you should be cooking in December.
-With the year coming to a close, we rounded up the recipes you read and loved most in 2019.
+With the year coming to a close, we rounded up the recipes you read and loved most.
 You’ll see popular Sunset classics that you refer to year after year, new recipes we just published, and new-ish recipes (within the past few years) that are still near and dear to our hearts—and clearly yours, too.

 Roasted Cauliflower with Cilantro-Pecan Pesto

 Upgrade your usual weeknight roasted cauliflower with this cilantro-pecan pesto.
-We’re big fans of making extra and using the herby sauce throughout the week on cast iron chicken, garlicky sauteed mushrooms, or roasted salmon.
+We’re big fans of making extra and using the herby sauce throughout the week to liven up just about any dish you make.

 Moroccan Carrot Salad

 Israeli chef Alon Shaya of Denver’s Safta makes this Moroccan-style carrot salad with young carrots, which he prefers for their super tender skin.
 Roast them skin-on for added nutrients.